-Position of individual Please explain Board-level committee The Governance and Corporate Responsibility Committee consists of 4 directors.
+Position of individual or committee Responsibilities for forest-related issues Board-level committee The Governance and Corporate Responsibility Committee consists of 4 directors.
 One of these members is the Committee chair.
 These members are appointed by the Board of Directors and one member must also serve on the Audit Committee.
-This Committee provides oversight the Company's sustainability strategy and performance as well as environmental issues at the Company.
+This Committee provides oversight of the Company's sustainability strategy and performance as well as environmental issues at the Company.
 This includes an annual update of our SFI program and certification audits and our climate related risks.
-In 2021 this included a review and agreement on decisions related to our new natural climate solutions business and that business's goal to increase EBITDA to \$100 million USD by 2025, up from \$10 million USD in 2020.
+In 2022, this included a review of our SFI certification audit program and, in 2021, agreement on decisions related to our new natural climate solutions business and that business's goal to increase EBITDA to \$100 million USD by 2025, up from \$10 million USD in 2020.
 This will include sales from forest carbon offsets, wind and solar leases, as well as partnerships for carbon capture and storage on our approximately 11 million acres of timberlands.
 Chief Executive Officer (CEO) By the very nature of Weyerhaeuser being a timber and forest products company the CEO bears responsibility for forest-related issues.
 Our full Board, led by the CEO, makes decisions that center around the sustainable management of our forests and the responsible procurement of fiber to make useful wood products for society.